Ellie Atayee-Bennett

 University of Southampton

-I am a PhD researcher in Sociology at the University of Southampton exploring the experiences of Jewish, Christian, and Muslim vegans in the UK and I am funded by the South Coast Doctoral Training Partnership.
-I am interested in what is distinct about the religious vegan experience and what motivates religious individuals to embrace veganism.
-I am exploring various themes such as everyday experience, food practices, and understandings of both Abrahamic and vegan beliefs, practices, and values.
-I hope my findings will also help to improve vegan advocacy efforts, so we can have more meaningful conversations with religious communities.
-I have an interdisciplinary supervisory team and draw on theory from sociology, anthropology, and geography in my research.
+I am a Lecturer in Sociology at Southampton Solent University.
+My research interests include vegan studies, sustainable practices, culture, and religion.
+In my PhD, which I completed at the University of Southampton and which was funded by the South Coast Doctoral Training Partnership, I explored the experiences of Jewish, Christian, and Muslim vegans in the UK.
+I was particularly interested in exploring the ways in which the religious vegan experience is distinct, as well as the motivations driving religious individuals to embrace veganism.
+I explored various themes such as everyday experience, food practices, and understandings of both Abrahamic and vegan beliefs, practices, and values.
+I had an interdisciplinary supervisory team and drew on theory from sociology, anthropology, and geography in my research.
+I hope my findings will help to improve vegan advocacy efforts, so we can have more meaningful conversations with religious communities.

-I am a qualitative researcher and in my PhD, I am using a range of research methods, including semi-structured interviews, diary methods, participant observation, and an autoethnography.
+I am a qualitative researcher and in my PhD, I used a range of research methods, including semi-structured interviews, social media-based diary methods, and virtual participant observation.
 In my MSc (Social Research Methods), my dissertation explored the perceptions of veganism within the Muslim community of Britain, and for this I employed a mixed methods approach, utilising semi-structured interviews and a survey.